McCoy Award Symposium

 High-quality masks (N95, KN95, KF95, surgical) must be worn indoors by attendees.

 Schedule of Events

-CCE Teaching Assistant awards announced by Sarah Reisman
+CCE Teaching Assistantship awards announced by Brian Stoltz

 CCE Teaching Assistantship Award:

-The CCE Teaching Assistant award identifies the best teaching assistants in the division from courses taught in Spring 2019 through Winter 2020
+The CCE Teaching Assistant award is presented to the best teaching assistants in the division from courses taught in Spring 2021 through Winter 2022.